11 Best Things to Do in Luxor | Valley of the Nobles Tours & Tombs

 Daily Life Scenes

-See farming, fishing, music, banquets, workshops, offerings and family scenes painted inside private tombs.
+See farming, fishing, music, banquets, workshops, offerings and family scenes painted inside noble tombs.

 Daily lifeArt